TCMAI-BJTU/LingdanLLM/README.md

 This work was completed in collaboration with the following organizations:

 1. Institute of Medical Intelligence, Beijing Key Lab of Traffic Data Analysis and Mining, School of Computer and Information Technology, Beijing Jiaotong University
-2. Cloudphar Pharmaceuticals Co., Ltd., Shenzhen
+2. Tasly Pharmaceutical Group Co., Ltd., Tianjin
 3. Department of Gastroenterology, Guang’anmen Hospital, China Academy of Chinese Medical Sciences

 The mentor of this work is Professor [Zhou Xuezhong](https://www.researchgate.net/profile/Xuezhong-Zhou).